Center Theatre

 No one has favorited this theater yet

-The building was a converted grain-house, which became the Alcazar Theatre.
-It was one of the many theatres lining St. Petersburg’s Central Avenue, first appearing in the newspaper in 1926.
+The building was a converted grain-house, which became the Alcazar Theatre from November 4, 1928.
+It was one of the many theatres lining St. Petersburg’s Central Avenue.
 By 1941 it had been renamed Roxy Theatre.
+By 1950 it was operated by Florida State Theaters Inc.

-It later became the Center Theatre and was equipped to screen 70mm films in the 1960’s.
-The Center Theatre was closed in 1977.
+It became the Center Theatre from December 25, 1958 and was equipped to screen 70mm films in the 1960’s.
+In the early-1970’s it operated as an adult movie theatre.
+It ended its days screening kung fu movies and closed on March 28, 1974.
 Today, 914 Central Avenue is a parking lot.

 It appears that the Alcazar and the also-listed Center were the same theater.
 It was also called the Roxy at one point.
 The Alcazar moved into a converted grain warehouse in 1926 and its final incarnation, the Center, closed in 1977.